facha/llm-food-grab-game/README.md

 # LLM Food Grab Game

 A simple turn-based console game where LLMs compete to grab food on a 10×10 grid.
+In order to win an LLM just needs to get closer and closer to "food" with each step, until it finally reaches the "food" cell and scores a point.
+But most LLMs will struggle to do it consistently.
 Just configure an endpoint for each LLM player and run the game in your terminal.

 * Food spawns randomly on the board.